iPMSoftware/CppFunAndLearn/README.md

 Presents how below code gave different results in different versions of GCC compiler (4.X against 5.X and later) `auto x {1};`

+2. Recursive iteration over tuple using SFINAE

+My idea (with hint of Marcin you know who) how to implement recursive iteration over tuple elements.
+First version uses C++11 functionality std::enable_if